Looking for the best Romanian slang to sound like a local? Search no further, for we’ve covered the most common slang that you should know of.

 Yay!
 We’ve come to the end of this article.
 It may look brief, but it contains the most common Romanian slang words that will make you sound more like a local.
 If you want to know more about Romanian and find more helpful resources, feel free to check out these amazing Romanian resources.
 Still, in the Romanian Language, there is an amazing app where you can learn more slang and even become a fluent speaker.

-Ling App is a comprehensive platform that comes with loads of well-researched and detailed language lessons that teach you grammar, speaking, writing, and reading your target language.
+The Ling app is a comprehensive platform that comes with loads of well-researched and detailed language lessons that teach you grammar, speaking, writing, and reading your target language.
 It has everything you need to move from a beginner to a fluent speaker with its intuitive grammar lessons, quizzes, gamified experience, and AI features.